Amir-SaberHabibi/word-embedding-explorer/readme.md

 ## Overview

-The **Streamlit Word Embedding Tool** is an interactive web app for exploring and visualizing word embeddings using pre-trained models like GloVe, Word2Vec, and FastText.
+The **Word Embedding Explorer** is an interactive web app for exploring and visualizing word embeddings using pre-trained models like GloVe, Word2Vec, and FastText.
 It offers features such as word analogies, nearest neighbors, similarity comparisons, and 3D visualizations.

 ![Word Embedding Tool](src/logo.png)